yannikbauer/2021-bordeaux-testing-project/readme.md

 starting points converge to the attractor `f(x, r) = 1/3` .

-b) Use `pytest.mark` to mark the tests from the previous exercise with one mark (they relate to the correct implementation of the logistic function) and the test from this exercise with another (relates to the behavior of the logistic function).
+b) Use `pytest.mark` to mark the tests from the previous exercise with one mark (they relate to the correct implementation of the logistic map) and the test from this exercise with another (relates to the behavior of the logistic map).
 Try executing first the first set of tests and then the second set of tests separately.

 ## Exercise 3 -- Chaotic behavior